aurotripathy/bert-tf-multi-gpu/README.md

 This is a multi-GPU variant of [BERT](https://github.com/google-research/bert) originally developed by Google.
 The Google version appears to be written for scaling with TPUs ([tf.contrib.tpu.TPUEstimatorSpec](https://www.tensorflow.org/api_docs/python/tf/estimator/tpu/TPUEstimatorSpec)).
 The Google code runs as-is on a multi-GPU system but seems to fallback to a *single* GPU (at least, that's the case with TF 1.14).

 In any case, this repo is a variation of the original code using the "standard" [tf.estimator.EstimatorSpec](https://www.tensorflow.org/api_docs/python/tf/estimator/EstimatorSpec) APIs to make it scale to multi-GPUs.
-To get a hands-on intro to the topic, take a look [here](https://github.com/shu-yusa/tensorflow-mirrored-strategy-sample)
+To get a hands-on intro to the topic of scaling to multiple GPUs, take a look [here](https://github.com/shu-yusa/tensorflow-mirrored-strategy-sample)

 Note, you should lean heaviliy of the documentation in the original [BERT](https://github.com/google-research/bert) repo.
 Documentation provided here is barebones.